ja-guzzle/docs/docs/introduction/Deploying Guzzle on Microsoft Azure.md

 * You can deploy Guzzle VM on existing VNET or a new VNET, restrict network access of Guzzle VM to only allow required inbound and outbound traffic and apply additional best practices for securing VM as per your organization policy.

-* D family size with 2 vCPUs and 8 GB RAM should be enough for the initial deployment.
+* D family size with 2 vCPUs and 8 GB RAM for the virtual machine should be enough for the initial deployment.

 * Review and create virtual machine.
 Wait for a few minutes for the instance to start.